Sutagao people

-The Sutagao are the Chibcha-speaking Indigenous people from the region of Fusagasugá, Bogotá savanna, Cundinamarca, Colombia.
+The Sutagao are the indigenous people from the region of Fusagasugá, Bogotá savanna, Cundinamarca, Colombia.
 Knowledge about the Sutagao has been provided by scholar Lucas Fernández de Piedrahita.

 Etymology

 The name Sutagao is derived from the Chibcha words Su(t)á; "Sun" and gao; "son"; "Sons of the Sun".

 Municipalities belonging to Sutagao territories

 The Sutagao was a relatively small Indigenous group that lived between the Sumapaz Páramo and the Pasca River.